 The TST bus 153 departs from Sete Rios and number 161 from Avenida Padre Manuel da Nóbrega by Praça do Areeiro (take the metro to Areeiro on the green line, and follow the signs to “Comboios / Autocarros” out of the station).
 There’s also the more infrequent 155 departing from Parque Eduardo VII, by Praça Marquês de Pombal.

-Bus 153 is mostly a seasonal service, departing every 30 minutes in the summer, so the 161 is a better option, as it operates throughout the year, every 20 or 30 minutes, depending on the time of day.
+Bus 153 is mostly a seasonal service, departing every 60 or 30 minutes in the summer, so the 161 is a better option, as it operates throughout the year, every 20 or 30 minutes, depending on the time of day.

 Depending on traffic, theses buses reach Costa da Caparica in 45 minutes.